- beautiful, clean and ordered – obvious care was taken to make things look as pleasing as possible.

 - children of different ages are working alongside each other, watching over and helping each other.
 They are interacting easily and spontaneously with each other and the adults in the environment.

-What parents should look for when considering Montessori education for their children.
+What should you look for when considering Montessori education for your child(ren)?

 - Consider the provision from your child’s perspective – does the philosophy suit his or her personality?

 - Consider the ethos of the school from your family perspective – are the schools values and principles aligned with your own?

 - What are the facilities of the school like – is the room spacious/ light / is there access to the outside?